-The Council is changing its procedure for the way businesses put their trade waste containers out on public spaces.
-This will help to make Glasgow a cleaner, greener and safer city.
-Trade waste will only be allowed on the streets at certain times of day.
+The Council has changed its procedure for the way businesses put their trade waste containers out on public spaces.
+This has helped to make Glasgow City Centre a cleaner, greener and safer city.
+Trade waste is only be allowed on the streets at certain times of the day.
 This means you will need to store your business waste in your own premises or land and then put it out for collection during a pre-arranged time slot.

 What you have to do

-From Sunday 1st April 2018, as part of phase 2, commercial waste bins must only be put out for collection on streets during the following times:
+From Sunday 1st April 2018, commercial waste bins can only be put out for collection on streets during the following times:

 – 17:00 – 23.00

 - Within these times, waste is only allowed to be put out for up to 1 hour.
 It is your responsibility to arrange when your waste will be collected with your waste contractor.
 If your waste remains uncollected, you should remove it from the street, store it on your premises and contact your waste contractor to rearrange collection.

 - All bags and bins must be clearly marked with your business’ names and time of collection

 - Waste may only be placed on the street when the business is staffed and never overnight

 Waste containers must be placed as near to the edge of a business’ property as possible, whilst ensuring there is clear pedestrian access.
 You must not block the pavement or road.

 The attached maps outline each phase of the project roll out.
 If you store your bin(s) permanently on public space you must remove them as instructed and adhere to the new waste presentation system within the timescales outlined in each phase.